- Flats are truly wonderful little creations.

 Watch our video

-This trick works well for smaller newborns using small or medium flats and then can be used again around 5.5/6kg when moving up to large flats.
+This trick works well for newborns using medium (60 x 60cm) flats and then can be used again around 5.5/6kg when moving up to large flats.

 My flat is getting too small in origami fold:

 - Use the origami hack to make the flat bigger at 4.5kg and 13kg.